 North Dome trail starts at the Porcupine Creek trailhead and heads directly into a forest along a wide path.
 Shortly after, it turns into a narrow dirt trail that is sometimes difficult to spot, especially when hiking across bare granite rocks.

-We used a combination of AllTrails and Maps.Me hiking apps to keep track of the North Dome trail.
+We used the AllTrails hiking app to keep track of the North Dome trail.
 Surprisingly, we even had reception along this trail once we hiked out of the forest and neared North Dome’s destination.

 This trail is unique from most hiking trails because it starts at a higher elevation and climbs down.

 There are some hills along this trail so you’ll be going up and down (but mostly down) until you reach North Dome.